GaurangTandon/intermediate-linux-shell-tasks/README.md

 # `du`

+## Best `du` command

+Using only `du` gives you recursive unreadable output. `du -h` gets you human-readable file sizes. `du -h --max-depth=1` will restrict the recursive output, but not show the files (only directories).
+Hence, `du -sh` is the best, `-s`ummarize shows both top-level files and folders!

 ## Sort `du -h` output by size

 `du -h ... | sort -h`: `sort` takes an argument `-h` which is suitable for handling the human-readable file sizes.